discreetlogcontracts/dlcspecs/meeting/meeting_october_6_2020.md

 * Nicholas proposes we use existing TOR client infrastructure
 * Alternative is to have users set up their own port forwarding
 * Any other ideas?
+  * BIP 324?
+    * Impl not moving forward
+      * Maybe Lloyd wants to do something about this?
+    * Antoine doesn't like BIP 324

 ## Specification Writing